Dynamic self-loops in networks of passive and active binary elements: The combinatorics and structure of self-loops

-An edge case occurs, however, for states that are 'unconditionally unstable' -- i.e., $H^-(S) > H^+(S)$.
-While these states pose no issue if $H > H^+(S)$ or $H < H^- (S)$, the range $H^-(S)< H < H^+(S)$ is problematic, as in this case one cannot judge whether a hysteron flips up or down from the ordering of the switching fields alone.
-As a proper accounting for these cases would significantly increase the complexity of the inequalities, we choose to take a more conservative approach, where a self-loop is counted as non-realizable if it is contingent upon this edge case.
+We finally note subtlety for states that are 'unconditionally unstable' -- i.e., for which $H^-(S) > H^+(S)$.
+While these states pose no issue if $H < H^+(S)$ or $H > H^- (S)$, the range $H^+(S)< H < H^-(S)$ is problematic, as in this case one cannot judge whether a hysteron flips up or down from the ordering of the switching fields alone.
+As a proper accounting for these cases would significantly increase the complexity of the inequalities, we choose to take a more conservative approach, where a self-loop is counted as non-realizable if it is contingent upon this exceptional case.
+Note that this in contrast with section \ref{sec:conditions_self_loops}, where such cases were taken into account to find the regions where self-loops emerge.

-The results of our realizability checks are shown in Tables \ref{table:self_loops_realizable_summary}, for the general case (left), and in the case of weak asymmetry (right).
+The results of our realizability checks for the general case and weakly asymmetric case are shown in Tables \ref{table:self_loops_realizable_summary}.